 It’s been a banner year for global consumer packaged goods (CPG) sales, but not for the right reasons.
-In addition to forcing consumers around the world to stay home or close to it, the COVID-19 pandemic significantly accelerated the adoption of online CPG shopping, simultaneously heightening consumer expectations for expediency, safety, and convenience.
+In addition to forcing consumers around the world to stay home or close to it, the COVID-19 pandemic significantly accelerated e-commerce and the adoption of online CPG shopping, simultaneously heightening consumer expectations for expediency, safety, and convenience.

-In light of the monumental shifts that took place this year, NielsenIQ recently engaged a group of CPG marketers and advertisers and guest Forrester Research in a virtual panel discussion to illuminate growth paths heading into 2021.
-Importantly, FMCG sales will remain elevated as consumers spend more time at home, yet brands and retailers will need to transition away from long-established assumptions and practices to ensure they are engaging with consumers across every meaningful touchpoint.
+In light of the monumental retail shifts that took place this year, NielsenIQ recently engaged a group of CPG marketers and advertisers and guest Forrester Research in a virtual panel discussion to illuminate growth paths heading into 2021.
+Importantly, FMCG online sales will remain elevated as consumers spend more time at home, yet brands and retailers will need to transition away from long-established assumptions and practices to ensure they are engaging with consumers across every meaningful touchpoint.

-Following the panel, Matt Devitt, VP, Business Development, Nielsen Media, and guest speaker Sucharita Kodali: VP, Principal Analyst, Forrester Research, answered questions around the evolving landscape and key challenges for brands and retailers.
+Following the panel, Matt Devitt, VP, Business Development, Nielsen Media, and guest speaker Sucharita Kodali: VP, Principal Analyst, Forrester Research, answered questions around the evolving digital landscape and key challenges for brands and retailers.

 Q: What are the major trends currently disrupting the CPG industry?